hal/model-graph/README.md

 ### Operations

-List all non-global operations with more than five operations:
+List all resource with more than five non-global operations:

 ```cypher
 MATCH (r:Resource)-[p:PROVIDES]->(o:Operation)